 - In Macomer’s CPR (50 places), medical assistance was provided for only 3 hours a day and psychological assistance for 8 hours a week.
 However, after only three weeks of opening the Centre in February 2020, the internal health staff threatened to strike and resign due to the lack of conditions that would allow them to work safely.
 In March 2020, the National Guarantor found that the number of health workers present in the structure was insufficient.
 This led the Prefecture of Nuoro to increase the medical assistance service to 5 hours a day, while psychological assistance, according to the lawyers assisting detainees in the Centre, continues to be “non-existent”.

 The monitoring of psychiatric cases and the administration of psychotropic drugs is often managed by psychologists and nurses appointed by the managing body, with no involvement nor supervision of local health authorities.
 It has been noted how the percentage of detainees subjected to the administration of psychotropic drugs and anxiolytics is very high.
 As an example, in Milan’s CPR, this percentage reaches – according to the managing body itself – 80% of the total detainee population.
 This situation is made even more concerning by the lack of connection with the local ASL and, therefore, the total absence of adequate psychiatric assistance.
-In Turin’s CPR, according to the medical director of the facility, “psychotropic drugs are used by the litre”, but without adequate monitoring, considering that throughout 2020 no psychiatrist has ever visited the facility, while no information is available for 2021.
+The critical nature of the situation is well illustrated by the recent survey on the abuse of psychotropic drugs within the Italian CPRs, which found that at the Milan CPR, in the period between October 2021 and February 2022, while spending on psychotropic drugs exceeded 60% of the total amount of drugs purchased, only 8 psychiatric visits were made to detainees.
+In Turin’s CPR, according to the medical director of the facility, “psychotropic drugs are used by the litre”, but without adequate monitoring, considering that throughout 2020 no psychiatrist has ever visited the facility.
+In 2021, collaboration with the Mental Health Centre of the local ASL resumed; regardless, visits in these cases are also on call, so there is no constant care of the patient, which tends to be replaced by the constant and continuous administration of psychopharmacological therapies.
 In Rome’s CPR, according to the competent health authority, the percentage of detainees who are given psychotropic drugs and anxiolytics is 65-70%.
 In Gradisca’s CPR, according to data provided by the regional Guarantor, 70% of the detained population is subjected to therapies requiring the administration of psychotropic drugs and tranquilisers.
 The abuse in the administration of psychotropic drugs, which is apparent in most CPRs, can be traced back to the absence of a connection with the national health system and to the management of health services entrusted to private bodies, with the risk of bending medical and pharmacological intervention to the needs of discipline and security of the facilities.

-Access to medical records is a serious issue.
-Despite the fact that the legislation provides for the right of the detainee to see and obtain a copy of his/her medical file, practises impairing this right have been reported in CPRs.
+Access to medical records is difficult.
+Even though the legislation provides for the right of the detainee to see and obtain a copy of his/her medical file, practises impairing this right have been reported in CPRs.
 In the Turin centre, not even lawyers, delegated by the detainees, are allowed to have a copy of the medical documentation Furthermore, in most cases medical records are not adequately compiled.
 Already in 2017, the CPT had found that in the CPR of Turin, the medical staff of the managing institution were filling in medical files of each detainee in a very general, broad way, with a noticeable absence of detail, especially in registration of possible injuries (necessary to verify possible ill-treatment).
 The issue has been reported also in 2021 by the National Guarantor, who recommended that the medical records of each detainee should be always properly filled in, including the records of possible complaints of ill-treatment and beatings suffered by the detainee.

 There is still no reliable, effective and complete system in place within the CPR network to record critical events (e.g. suicides or attempted suicides; episodes of self-harm; hunger strikes; deaths), despite this deficiency being identified and brought to the attention of the Italian Government by the European Committee for the Prevention of Torture already in 2017.
 In addition, the National Guarantor has been recommending, for several years, that a standardised and centralised system of recording critical events be introduced, which would allow overseeing bodies to have rapid knowledge of the most relevant events occurring in the Centres and ensure greater transparency regarding the functioning of these places of detention.